CONST:=RIX

 Your regulations, written as governance rules.
 Evidence packages, generated automatically.

-Every regulation your organization is subject to — the EU AI Act, NIST AI RMF, ISO 42001, HIPAA, GDPR, Saudi SDAIA — makes the same demand: prove that your AI acted within controlled, documented, auditable boundaries.
+Every regulation your organization is subject to — the EU AI Act, NIST AI RMF, ISO 42001, SOC 2 — makes the same demand: prove that your AI acted within controlled, documented, auditable boundaries.
 ComplyAI reads those regulations and creates the governance rules that enforce them in Constrix.
 Your compliance score updates in real time.
 When an auditor asks for evidence, you export a package — sealed, structured, and formatted for their review.
 Not logs.
 Not screenshots.
 Cryptographic proof, organized by regulation article.

 Regulation Knowledge Base

 EU AI Act.
 NIST AI RMF.
 ISO 42001.
-HIPAA.
-GDPR.
-Saudi SDAIA.
-Every major AI governance framework mapped to specific Constrix controls.
+SOC 2.
+Mapped to specific Constrix controls with full evidence package generation.
+Regulatory alignment also available for GDPR, HIPAA, and Saudi SDAIA.
 Updated as regulations evolve.

 Automatic Policy Generation